Internet Explorer word sinds april 2017 niet meer ondersteund. Gebruik a.u.b. een moderne browser om deze site te bezoeken.

 We are supporting quantum revolutions worldwide with our dedicated qubit control equipment and are ready to speed up yours.

-Qblox Cluster Series: a massively scalable qubit control architecture up to 18.5 GHz
+Massively scalable qubit control architecture from Ultrastable DC up to 18.5 GHz

 A variety of quantum chips are pursued, for instance, based on superconducting circuits, quantum dots, NV centers, trapped ions or topological systems.